Foundation Stock Service

 This is a breed group that owners can also add some human food into their diets.
 These dogs especially like:

 As puppies, they should have their food divided into several meals throughout the day.
-However, adult Thai Ridgebacks can be fed once a day and that is fine.
+However, adult Thai Ridgebacks can be fed twice a day and that is fine.

 Although currently, it isn’t possible to find the Thai Ridgeback in Australia, we provide an average price range that is consistent with other countries.